 But the end of all things is at hand: be ye therefore sober, and watch unto prayer. ~1 Peter 4:7

-We must be sober.
+We must be REASONABLE.

-Have a sober God Morning!
+Have a blessed God morning!